KTN Optical Deflector

-What are KTN crystals?
+What is KTN crystal?

 "KTN crystal" is an oxide crystal made from potassium (K), tantalum (Ta), and niobium (Nb).
 By utilizing the property of KTN crystal that "the refractive index can be freely changed by applying voltage," it is possible to freely control the direction of incident laser light.